vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   set interfaces openvpn vtun0 openvpn-option "--plugin /usr/lib/openvpn/openvpn-auth-ldap.so /config/auth/ldap-auth.config"

-The required config file may look like:
+The required config file may look like this:

 .. code-block:: none